It is a gaze that chooses to see connection where others see fracture

-It represents the pictorial core of her research and the matrix from which the other series unfold.
+The Moroccan Cubism collection brings together foundational works from the movement initiated by Chaimaa Mellouki.
+It forms the pictorial core of her artistic research and serves as the matrix from which her other series unfold.

 Collection Moroccan Cubism